 Will I need a degree to teach?

-In some countries, a degree is a requirement in order to gain employment as an ESL teaching, including Vietnam and China.
-Although this is not a requirement in all countries, you may find that a degree is preferable in certain specialist sectors, or some employees may decide to specify that applicants for their positions must hold a degree.
+In some countries, a degree is a legal requirement in order to gain employment as an ESL teaching, including Vietnam and China.
+Although this is not necessary in all countries, you may find that a degree is preferable in certain specialist sectors, or some employees may decide to specify that applicants for their positions must hold a degree.

 If you don’t hold a degree, there are still plenty of opportunities around the globe to teach English as a second language, including jobs in Europe, Thailand and across South America to name just a few.